-Each client is assigned an independent living specialist, or case manager, who assists clients in applying for their benefits, making appointments, managing their health and mental health, preparing for housing, and navigating the many service systems with which they must interact.
-Importantly, we work with our clients, assisting them as they perform these tasks for themselves, as this improves the odds of their long term success after they leave BRC.
+Each client receives an independent living specialist, or case manager, who assists clients in applying for benefits, making appointments, managing their health and mental health, preparing for housing, and navigating the many service systems with which they must interact.

-BRC currently operates 6 NYC shelters that can accommodate a total of over 900 individuals; a 6th is in construction.
+BRC operates 6 NYC shelters that can accommodate a total of over 900 individuals.

-The 200-bed Assessment Center in Greenpoint, Brooklyn, serves as a first point of contact with the shelter system for men who have recently become homeless and been referred by the City, along with a special initiative to serve the needs of the local street homeless.
+- Assessment Center (Greenpoint, Brooklyn) - Assessment Center is the first point-of-contact 200-bed shelter for men who have recently become homeless and referred by the City, along with a special initiative to serve the needs of the local street homeless.

 Safe Havens and Stabilization Beds

-Recognizing that the structure and size of most shelters was unappealing to a significant number of the chronically unsheltered homeless, in 2006 BRC worked with these individuals to design a model of transitional living to which they would be receptive.
+in 2006, we recognized that the structure and size of most shelters were unappealing to many chronically unsheltered homeless New Yorkers.
+We worked with them to design a model of transitional living to which they would be receptive.

 Today, BRC’s innovative model has been replicated by our peers, and there are over a dozen Safe Havens throughout the City.

 BRC operates transitional community residences targeting formerly homeless clients who are either mentally ill or dually-diagnosed as mentally ill and chemically addicted.

 Licensed and funded by the NYS Office of Mental Health, these programs provide a safe and supportive environment to assist residents with attaining their work, social and community living goals.